 As a consequence of his excellent success at the Games, he has been hailed for “single-handedly shattering Hitler’s myth of Aryan dominance.”
 He still owns the distinction for putting on “the best 45 minutes ever in competition” at the 1935 Big Ten track meet in Michigan, where he established three world records and matched another in under half an hour.

 Asafa Powell is a sprinter from Jamaica who is an expert vet in the 100 meters.
 Between June 2005 and May 2008, he established the world record for the 100 meters with speeds of 9.77 and 9.74 seconds.
-Powell has regularly breached the 10-second mark in practice, and his personal record of 9.72 seconds places third among male 100-meter competitors all-time.
+Powell has regularly breached the 10-second mark in practice, and his personal record of 9.72 seconds places him third among male 100-meter competitors of all time.

 Carl Lewis was an American track and field runner who established world records in the 100-meter run, 200-meter dash, and 4×100-meter relay, as well as the long jump.
 In the Olympics, he earned a total of ten awards, nine of which were gold.